Ivanpr06/1_DAW/README.md

       </li>
       <li><h4>📂 Entorno de Desarrollo</h4>
       <p>In Entorno de Desarrollo, you can find some <b>Pseint</b> code as an introduction to <b>Python</b>, as well as some projects in this language that are more specific to solving problems and learning
-      how to use the debugger effectively.
+      how to use the debugger effectively 🔴.
 Meanwhile, there are also other exercises on <b>UML</b> and how to use it correctly. ⚙️</p>
       </li>
       <li><h4>📂 Base de Datos</h4></li>
       <li><h4>📂 IP</h4></li>